probcomp/bayeslite/doc/analysis.rst

    Perform metamodel-specific initialization of up to *n* models for the generator named *name*, or the default generator of the table named *name*.  *n* must be a literal integer.
 If the generator already had models, the ones it had are unchanged.
+Models are zero-indexed.

 .. index:: ``DROP MODELS``